 - Schizophrenia is a mental illness that affects the way you think.

-- It affects about 1 in every 100 people.
+- It affects about one in every 100 people.

 - Schizophrenia may develop during early adulthood.